Having another baby brings big changes

 Even when change is positive, it can still be challenging.
-Having mixed and complex emotions as a new parent is normal, but these can be confronting emotions to manage.
+Having mixed and complex emotions as your family grows, but these can be confronting emotions to manage.

-Here you'll find information that can help you understand the things you might be thinking and feeling as a new parent.
+Here you'll find information that can help you understand the things you might be thinking and feeling.

 Coping with strong emotions